ByNoMeans/Bash-Prompt/README.md

 There is always a gigantic variation in the location of people's files with respect to terminals.
 No installation script is provided, as I would prefer you to be given the maximum control.
 If you are one of those people, execute the following commands but with respect to your proper file locations.

-In an ELEVATED command prompt:
+In an ELEVATED BASH command prompt:

 1. Clone the repository